bootdotdev/blog/content/news/bootdev-beat-2024-01.md

 ### [(Article) Choosing Go at American Express [2019]](https://americanexpress.io/choosing-go/)

 In 2019 American Express decided to start using Go for some of their backend services.
 This article is a great read about why they chose Go and how they went about introducing it to their organization.
 I love reading about how large companies make decisions like this.
-It's a bit older or an article, but I still found it interesting!
+It's a bit older of an article, but I still found it interesting!